AGP aperture size

 The AGP aperture size is an available option configurable through the computer CMOS setup that is usually set to a default size of 64 MB.
 AGP aperture size defines how much system memory (not memory on your video card) the AGP controller uses for texture maps.

-While it may be possible to increase the overall video performance by increasing this value, we recommend leaving the AGP aperture size at its default size.
-Increasing the default size will only allocate more of your system memory, which is not used unless the program or game is capable of using it.
-In addition, because this allocates more system memory you will also probably see an overall reduction in system performance.
+While it may be possible to increase the overall video performance by increasing the AGP aperture size value, we recommend leaving it at the default size.
+Increasing the default size only allocates more of your system memory, which is not used unless the program or game is capable of using it.
+Also, because more system memory is allocated, you may see an overall reduction in computer system performance.